Psychology of Gerontology and Positive Aging Graduate Certificate

 PSY 502 - Theories of Personality

-PSY 503 - Psychopathology and Diagnosis
+PSY 503 - Abnormal Psy/Devpmt Psychopath

+Abnormal Psychology and Developmental Psychopathology.
+Three semester hours.
 The course is oriented to the social-biological origins and dynamics of psychopathology in adults and children including developmental disorders.

 PSY 505 - Intro to Educational Psycholog